 Reasons Why You Might Have Been Waitlisted

 If you've been waitlisted, don't panic.
-It's not what you'd hoped would happen, but you still have a good chance of being admitted.
+We know it’s not the decision you were hoping for, but it’s also not a rejection.
+And yes, you still have a real chance of getting accepted.
 Or you can return to considering other schools, like those with rolling admission application deadlines.

 Have you been keeping track of your college list?

-Create a Appily account to keep everything organized as you wait to hear about your acceptance.
+Create an Appily account to keep everything organized as you wait to hear about your acceptance.

 What Does Waitlisted Mean?

-The meaning of waitlisted is pretty simple: you haven't been offered acceptance, nor have you been rejected.
+The meaning of waitlisted is pretty simple: you haven't been offered acceptance, but you haven’t been rejected either.
 You are currently being held on a waitlist and might eventually be accepted if a spot opens up.

 "Every year, colleges and universities have a group of students who are qualified to gain admission, yet these institutions are unsure if they have space available to enroll these students.